shawngraham/hist3812-f22/content/syllabus/obsidian-extra.md

 weight: 3
 ---

+## Using simple templates

+A 'template' is just a note file that you insert into a new note to provide you with guidance.
+In the course handbook vault, these are in the `_simple_templates` folder.
+Try it out:

+Hit ctrl+n or cmd+n to make a new note.

+Hit ctrl+p or cmd+p to open the command pallete; search 'templates: insert template'.

+Select the template you want to use.
+Boom!
+Consistent headings and metadata and hints all laid out for you.

+## Remember to look for links.

+Use the back links and outgoing links pane (arrow on the right hand side of the interface) to see what and how a note links out.
+If you don't see this pane, go to settings, core plugins, and turn on 'backlinks' and 'outgoing links'.
+See also my slides from [sept 14](https://hist3812.netlify.app/slides/sept14.html).

 ## Configuring Your Obsidian Vault

 If you downloaded the [Course Handbook Vault](https://github.com/shawngraham/hist3812-f22/blob/main/static/obsidian/hist3812-obsidian-course-handbook.zip), unzipped it (Windows users: right-click, select 'extract all'; double clicking to peak inside is not the right option!), you might be interested in using some of the 'extras' I configured.